dewarzki/prosource-mars-rover-challenge/README.md

 Step 5: send

-Congratulations, you are successfully program the movements of rover to the mars!
+Congratulations, you are successfully programmed the movements of rover to the mars!
 Please see coordinates in response.